The mass distribution in the outskirts of clusters of galaxies as a probe of the theory of gravity

-The important result of this test is the minimum size of the sample required to distinguish between the two theories of gravity: as long as the sample size is $\gtrsim 400$, the discriminating power remains substantially unaffected.
-Therefore, in the low-mass bin the loss of significance of the median test for the discrimination of the theory of gravity at high redshifts, $z\sim 0.9-1.0$, is caused by the intrinsic degeneration between $fR4$ and $\Lambda$CDM at these early times and not by the sample size.
-On the contrary, the failure of the discriminating ability of $\varsigma$ in the intermediate- and high-mass bins is caused by the small halo samples.
-As long as the sample size is $\sim 230-400$, as in the first four redshift bins of the full intermediate-mass bin, the discriminating power is still present; however, with smaller sample sizes, the $p$-values align to the results of the intermediate-mass full samples at $z\gtrsim 0.4$, and of the high-mass full sample, where we have $\sim 10-150$ halos.
+The important result of this test is the minimum size of the sample required to distinguish between the two theories of gravity: As long as the sample size is $\gtrsim 400$, the distinguishing power remains substantially unaffected.
+Therefore, in the low-mass bin, the loss of significance of the median test to distinguish the theory of gravity at high redshifts, $z\sim 0.9-1.0$, is caused by the intrinsic degeneracy between $fR4$ and $\Lambda$CDM at these early times and not by the sample size.
+Conversely, the failure of the distinguishing ability of $\varsigma$ in the intermediate- and high-mass bins is caused by the small halo samples.
+As long as the sample size is $\sim 230-400$, as in the first four redshift bins of the full intermediate-mass bin, the distinguishing power is still present.
+With smaller sample sizes, however, the $p$-values are aligned to the results of the intermediate-mass full samples at $z\gtrsim 0.4$, and of the high-mass full sample, where we have $\sim 10-150$ halos.